The Lone Caner is a sad island of rum appreciation in an otherwise obdurate ocean of whisky.

 Note that in an Iphone and twitter age, I write for desktop sized screens.
 I’m not brief, and write what I feel – only 20-30% of my verbiage is ever about tasting notes, and throw in any observation that seems relevant.
 This includes as much information about the distillery or producing company as I can find in order to provide as complete a picture of the product as I can.
 Not everyone agrees with this idea (or my flowery language).

 - I buy just about everything, and take no freebies except from my friends, who know of my passion, or the occasional formal tasting…I found that I simply didn’t believe in my own impartiality when agents and makers sent me samples, and so I deliberately eschewed the practice years back.
 I relax the rule if I have already written about and reviewed many products from a given company.
 I never solicit industry, but beg my friends a lot.

 - I have a day job, other interests, and a family.
 Sometimes that interferes with the frequency of updates.
 It happens.

 - What you are getting is an educated opinion – mine, to be exact.
 That opinion is influenced by the amount of rums I’ve tried, my background and my personal palate.
 My favouritism exists, and is earned, not bestowed or bought.
 You are welcome to disagree, as long as you concede that my opinion may also have validity.

 - Any errors of fact are entirely my own, made in all innocence during the course of my research.
 When pointed out, I’ll correct them.

-- If you want to send an email, firstname.lastname@example.org will find me; or, drop a comment here on this page.
+- If you want to send an email, email@example.com will find me; or, drop a comment here on this page.
 I usually check in once or twice a day unless I’m on holiday somewhere.

 All the best